Angela Corey: State Attorney

 Corey made the decision to run for the office of State Attorney in 2006.
 After her candidacy became known, her working relationship with Shorstein became difficult.
 He terminated her employment in November 2006.
-Afterwards, she was hired by John Tanner, State Attorney for the Seventh Judicial Circuit, to perform the same job functions she did in Jacksonville, working homicide cases in St. Johns County.
+Afterwards, she was hired by John Tanner, State Attorney for the Seventh Judicial Circuit, to perform the same job functions, working homicide cases in St. Johns County.

-The following day, Shorstein called a news conference and announced that he would retire at the end of his current term and not run for re-election in 2008.
-In the following election, Shorstein supported his chief assistant, Jay Plotkin.
+The following day, Shorstein called a news conference and announced that he would retire at the end of his term and not run for re-election in 2008.
+In that election, Shorstein supported his chief assistant, Jay Plotkin.
 On August 26, 2008, Corey defeated Plotkin with more than 64% of the votes cast.

 Upon taking office, Corey terminated 10 assistant state attorneys, as well as "half of the office’s investigators, two-fifths of its victim advocates, a quarter of its 35 paralegals, and 48 other support staff — more than one-fifth of the office."
 In 2010, the Florida Times-Union reported that Corey sent 230 juvenile felony cases to adult court in 2009.
-This amounted to twice the number of juvenile felony cases placed in adult court in the years prior to Corey becoming State Attorney.
-Since Corey took office, the number of juvenile arrests has dropped in half.
+This was twice the number of juvenile felony cases placed in adult court in the years prior to Corey becoming State Attorney.
+After Corey took office, the number of juvenile arrests dropped in half.
 In 2009, 6,184 juvenile cases were opened.
 In 2014, that number dropped to 3,161.
-The number of juvenile cases transferred to adult court has also dropped.
-In FY 14-15, Corey's office ranked seventh in the state, out of 20 circuits, in juvenile direct files.
-State Attorney Corey spent more than a million dollars in FY 14-15 to run juvenile and adult diversion programs.
-This means that defendant's cases are handled out of court.
+The number of juvenile cases transferred to adult court also dropped.
+In FY 2014-15, Corey's office ranked seventh in the state, out of 20 circuits, in juvenile direct files.
+State Attorney Corey spent more than a million dollars in FY 14-15 to run juvenile and adult diversion programs, meaning that defendant's cases are handled out of court.